 So back to the topic of compostable nappies, a fascinating topic indeed.
 After reading an article stating that there are no compostable nappies in Australia, we stopped searching for compostable nappies for a little while.

-We learned about the challenges to make compostable nappies and the high requirements for nappy brands to become certified compostable.
+We learned about the challenges to making compostable nappies and the high requirements for nappy brands to become certified compostable.
 Unfortunately, no brand seems able to meet these standards and make nappies without using any plastic.

 Why were they successful while all other eco brands never reached this goal?